blueslow/sslcertzoneedit/README.md

   - Implemented 22-12-27
 * Provide diff file and a script to update the acme.inc file in pfsense.
   - Implemented 22-12-27
+* dns_zoneedit_add and dns_zoneedit_rm improved and cleaned up
+  - Merged 23-01-02

+## Aknowledgements
+* Thanks to onley for dns_zoneedit_rm
+* Thanks to sbn-purchark for mayorimprovement of the script.

 ## Known issues
-* It has been reported that dns_zoneedit_rm  reporte in false positives in some cases.
+* It has been reported that dns_zoneedit_rm reports in false positives in some cases.